 Wild game is generally better for you than pastured farm animals.
-How to Get Enough Protein Without Eating Meat.

 I rely on Earth & Sea Greens or Vital Cleanse & Nutrify for my protein requirements, as well as my vitamin/plant based nutrient source.
 With mushroom/veggie soups, salads, rice and veggie/mushroom dishes, I have no cravings for meat, and feel better without it, based on the few times I tried in the last 8 years or so to consume meat again.
 If I were not consuming the superfoods, I am not certain a total vegetarian diet would be satisfying.
-If I were combining sweets or fruits with fats/oils or nuts, I am certian the diet would not suit me, nor keep me healthy.
+If I were combining sweets or fruits with fats/oils or nuts, I am certain the diet would not suit me, nor keep me healthy.

-It is for all of the reasons stated above that I recommend a superfood regimen as the primary food source, with other vegetarian foods consumed for their entertainment value. :)
+It is for all of the reasons stated above that I recommend a superfood regimen as the primary food source, with other vegetarian foods consumed mainly for their entertainment value. :)

 For an outline of a list of herbal and clay formula options to complement your diet, download the Year Round Superfood Cleanse & Revitalize Program Guide PDF (below), which spells out when and how best to take each component.